 - Magazine pages make great iris folding papers.
-Look for large areas of solid color, or repetitive pattern.
+Look for large areas of solid color or repetitive patterns.
 Decorating magazines are good for both.

 - Check the inside of your bill envelopes.
-Some compaines use a pattern inside the envelope to protect your privacy, and those can be used as folding papers.
+Some companies use a pattern inside the envelope to protect your privacy, and those can be used as folding papers.